-In this guide we will show you the best way to clean AirPods, how to clean the AirPods case among other areas of your AirPods.
+In this guide, we will show you the best way to clean AirPods and how to clean the AirPods case, among other areas of your AirPods.

 How to clean AirPods?

-Firstly, as explained by Apple in their cleaning guide, do not be tempted to run your AirPods, AirPods Pro or charging case underneath water, or clean them with liquids.
-The 1st and generations of AirPods are neither waterproof nor water resistant, neither is the charging case, and whilst the AirPods pro are water resistant, they are not waterproof.
-Also, do not expose your AirPods or AirPods Pro to anything that could damage them, such as soap, solvents, acids, oils etc.
+Firstly, as explained by Apple in their cleaning guide, do not be tempted to run your AirPods, AirPods Pro, or charging case underneath the water or clean them with liquids.
+The 1st and generations of AirPods are neither waterproof nor water resistant, neither is the charging case, and whilst the AirPods Pro are water resistant, they are not waterproof.
+Also, do not expose your AirPods or AirPods Pro to anything that could damage them, such as soap, solvents, acids, oils, etc.

 What is Apple’s cleaning method?